HOWTO: Access the vRealize Orchestrator Control Center when You're #Awesome

 OK so you’ve finally deployed vRealize Automation 7.x and you’re pretty chuffed with yourself because it only two 2 rollbacks on the Windows VMs, a new VA deployment and some on the fly configuration tweaks to get it working… You’re #Awesome.

-You’re following VMware best practice and you have your embedded vRealize Orchestrator instance on your vRealize Automation Virtual Appliance(s).
-You #RockThisWorld
+We’re following VMware best practice and we have an embedded vRealize Orchestrator instance on the vRealize Automation Virtual Appliance(s).
+We #RockThisWorld

-You’re on a role. but now you now have to install a new plugin for vRealize Orchestrator (lets say for Infoblox IPAM or F5 LTM), so you try https://vra.fqdn:8281/vco like you did on the vRO 6 appliance but get a “this site cannot be reached” message.
-You then remember, configuration was on 8283, so you try https://vra.fqdn:8283/vco-confg again with no luck and a “this site cannot be reached” message.
+We’re on a role. but now we have to install a new plugin for vRealize Orchestrator (lets say for Infoblox IPAM or F5 LTM), so we try https://vra.fqdn:8281/vco like we could on the vRO 6 appliance but get presented with a “this site cannot be reached” message.
+We then remember, configuration was on 8283, so we try https://vra.fqdn:8283/vco-confg again with no luck and a “this site cannot be reached” message.

-Finally you try https://vra.fqdn (after all this is vRA and that is where you used to download the IaaS Agent from), you scan down and see the following:
+Finally we try https://vra.fqdn (after all this is vRA and that is where you used to download the IaaS Agent from), you scan down and see the following:

-Ah-ha! and you’re just about to click the vRealize Orchestrator Control Center link (which you suddenly remember was BETA in vRO 6) and you do a double take… what do you mean the service is stopped by default?
+Ah-ha! and we’re just about to click the vRealize Orchestrator Control Center link (which we suddenly remember was BETA in vRO 6) and we do a double take… what does it mean the service is stopped by default?

 Hold on one goddamn minute!
 Did I ask for VMware to think about my security?
 Did I ask them to secure their solution by default to reduce the attack vector of my management platform? hell no! (but thank you for doing it anyway).